-One you have decided to use WordPress.org, it’s time to find your web hosting platform.
+Once you have decided to use WordPress.org, it’s time to find your web hosting platform.
 This is where you buy your own domain.
 Your own little space on the internet.

 Use code DENISE10 on Lyrical Host to save some buck!
+Go to Lyrical Host.

 Step 5: Pick a theme and customize it to your liking